J.L., Denver, USA

 Osiris in his places which are in the South.

-Osiris at the head of his town.
+Osiris at the head of his town.- The Cat.

 Head of Horus.